maurodch/mbqd-website/content/project/quantum-ann/index.md

 ---
-title: Artificial neural network representations of quantum states
+title: Neural networks in quantum many-body physics
 summary: Use artificial neural networks to efficiently represent quantum states

 # Short title used in page links (if not set, defaults to title)